Graduate Nurses and Midwives

 Toowoomba is known as ‘The Garden City’, and has a population of 117,083 (June 2017).
 Situated on the edge of the scenic Great Dividing Range, just one and a half hours west of Brisbane and only two hours from both the Gold and Sunshine Coasts, Toowoomba is an easy city to create a life in.
 There are great educational opportunities, family-friendly lifestyle options, a vibrant cultural and culinary scene, and mild climate.
 Glorious surf beaches or magnificent outback experiences are just a short drive away, and there are direct flights to many capital cities from Wellcamp Airport.

-Darling Downs Health (DDH) is an independent statutory body responsible for delivering public health services to approximately 300,000 people at 26 locations across a geographic area of 90,000 square kilometres, extending from Taroom in the north west to Texas on the Queensland/NSW border.
-Health services within the DDH region include a major hospital at Toowoomba, eight regional hospitals, eight rural community hospitals, six residential aged care facilities, three multipurpose health services, and five community outpatient clinics.
+Darling Downs Health (DDH) is an independent statutory body responsible for delivering public health services to approximately 300,000 people at 29 facilities across a geographic area of 90,000 square kilometres, extending from Taroom in the north west to Texas on the Queensland/NSW border.
+Health services within the DDH region include a major hospital at Toowoomba, one extended inpatient mental health service, three medium-sized regional hub hospitals, twelve rural hospitals, three multipurpose health services, three community outpatient clinics and six residential aged care facilities.
 Our culture is built around relationships and our community and we have a strong commitment to providing work-life balance initiatives, workplace diversity, innovation and professional development opportunities.

 Nursing services are central to the operation of all regional and rural DDH facilities, and you will be well supported by colleagues and recognised as a valuable member of your health care team.
 Positions are available in a large mix of hospitals based in regional centres, smaller regional facilities and primary health care sites.
 You will experience a supportive local community and expand your career options by delivering quality rural and remote health care services.